 There is something about Celebrity to appeal to most ages, and families of any age are made very welcome.
-There are however plenty of ships that offer more visible and plentiful children's activities so Celebrity tends to be the first choice of those looking for a relatively grown up experience with a lower proportion of young children that might be found elsewhere.
+There are however other lines than offer more visible and plentiful children's activities so Celebrity's core market tends to be those looking for a slightly more grown up experience.

 Celebrity hasn't forgotten any of cruising's proud traditions, but it has re-invented most of them with a modern twist.
-There are still the opportunities for cruise ship favourites like formal nights, but nothing about the decor or the atmosphere is remotely old-fashioned and the best parts of 21st century life have been carefully woven in.
+There are still the opportunities for plenty of cruise ship favourites, but nothing about the decor or the atmosphere is remotely old-fashioned and the best parts of 21st century life have been carefully woven in.

 Like most lines, Celebrity has become markedly more laid back in terms of things like dress code over the last few years as tastes have changed.
 Guests are welcome to be as casual as they wish most of the time, but equally there are plenty of chances to dress up and enjoy various smarter dining and entertainment options.